juliep2723/puzzle-game-hunts/_Overview_Summary/WIP_games/Next_Game/Mall_Game/Mall_Game_Mechanics.md

 - Each puzzle rewards one word
 - Words collected: "FIND", "TOGETHER", "SAVE", "MALL", "COMMUNITY"
 - String words together in order → Form complete message
-- Example: "FIND TOGETHER SAVE MALL COMMUNITY" = final message
+- Example: "FIND TOGETHER SAVE MALL COMMUNITY" = final message - this is lame - should be better if we do this.

 **Assembled Code:**
 - Each puzzle rewards one letter or digit